wp-plugins/metabox-header-color/readme.txt

 Donate link: http://kaileylampert.com/donate/
 Tags: metabox, style, mu-compatible
 Requires at least: 2.8
-Tested up to: 3.2-beta2
+Tested up to: 3.3
 Stable tag: trunk

 Change the color for the metabox headers

 == Description ==

 Change the color for the metabox headers.
-MU-compatible

 * [I'm on twitter](http://twitter.com/trepmal)